Critical Thinking · Dialogue · Civics

 Steel-manning

 Before challenging a position, students must first state its strongest version.
-Not as a debating technique — as an intellectual discipline.
+Not as a debating technique, but as an intellectual discipline.
 The opposite of the straw man.
 Practiced in every session.

 Uncertainty tolerance